GJBOW1/CodingDojo-May-December-2023/README.md

-#This repository will store my notes from the the Coding Dojo Web Development course.
+#This repository contains my notes from the Coding Dojo Web Development course.